 Known Office of Publication - The business office of a Periodicals publication that is in the city where the original entry for Periodicals mailing privileges is authorized.

 Mailing Permit - Permission to mail at commercial (presorted) prices.

 Meter Tape - A piece of adhesive paper that is fed through a postage meter and imprinted with postage.
 The meter tape is then applied to a mailpiece (usually a large envelope or parcel that is too big to fit through the postage meter).

 Network Distribution Center (NDC) - The NDC network consists of strategically located automated facilities that serve as centralized mail processing and transfer points for designated geographic areas, including Area Distribution Centers (ADCs), Sectional Center Facilities (SCFs), and auxiliary service facilities (ASFs).

 Nonmachinable - First-Class Mail letters that are square, rigid or have one or more nonmachinable characteristics are subject to the nonmachinable surcharge.
 Standard Mail letters with nonmachinable characteristics are subject to nonmachinable prices.
-Parcel Select packages that cannot be sorted on mail processing equipment because of size or weight.
-These mailpieces must be processed manually.
+Parcel Select packages that cannot be sorted on mail processing equipment because of size or weight must be processed manually and are nonmachinable.